GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-sidecar/README.md

         - "--port=<DB_PORT>"
         - "<INSTANCE_CONNECTION_NAME>"
       securityContext:
-        # The default Cloud SQL proxy image runs as the
+        # The default Cloud SQL Auth Proxy image runs as the
         # "nonroot" user and group (uid: 65532) by default.
         runAsNonRoot: true
       # Resource configuration depends on an application's requirements.
 You